Table of contents

 - Get endorsements from social media influencers in your industry

-– Use social media to showcase your brand’s
+- Use social networks to showcase your brand

 Let’s not forget there are two sides to social influence: positive and negative.
-Positive proof works.
-Negative social proof works against you.
-Knowing the difference between the two is a crucial element to using this powerful tactic successfully.
+Positive proof is very effective.
+Negative social proof effectively works against you.
+Knowing the difference between the two is crucial in successfully using this powerful tactic.

-The warm fuzzy feeling of trust is what helps motivate people to buy the product, subscribe to the newsletter, or do the thing you want them to do.
-Adding a social influence to your copy or CTA’s could be something simple like “Join the 27,000+ people who have done this.”
-The point behind these proofs is to let your visitors know they are not alone in taking this action.
+Positive social proof is the warm fuzzy feeling of trust that helps motivate people to buy the product, subscribe to the newsletter, or do what you want them to do.
+Adding a point of social influence to your copy or CTA’s could be simple, like “Join the 27,000+ people who have done this.”
+The point behind these proofs is to let visitors know they’re not alone in taking this action.

 Negative social proof influences the reader in the wrong direction.
-It sends the message that lots of people are doing what you don’t want them to do.
-It doesn’t matter what the consequences are, the focus is on what the majority of people are actually doing.
+It sends the message that many people do what you don’t want them to do.
+It doesn’t matter what the consequences are; the focus is on what most people are actually doing.
 This kind of proof will turn against you quickly and without mercy.

 Comments like, “Don’t be like the 97 million that do this and regret it,” or, “Too many people do this; be better than them and do this instead,” reinforce the actions you don’t want them to take.
-Using them in your marketing strategies undermines all your previous work on advertising, writing copy, and building followers.
+Using them in your marketing strategies can undermine all your previous work for advertising, writing copy, and building followers.

 - Isolate the desired action.
 Know what you want to influence your readers to do, and focus on examples of them doing that.
 Watch out for ‘not’ and ‘don’t’ to steer the action toward something instead of away.

 - Think outside the box.
-Don’t want to wait for feedback?
-Look for statistics that suggest many people are already taking the action you want, even if indirectly.
+Look for statistics suggesting that many people are already taking the action you want, even indirectly.
 How often do others buy products like yours worldwide?
-Use your knowledge of the industry to show people they are not alone in a general sense, even if you don’t have anything specific to your brand just yet.
+Use your industry knowledge to show people they are not alone in a general sense, even if you don’t have anything specific to your brand yet.

-- No Accountability: Include pictures, links, or social media to connect comments to real, verifiable people or statistics whenever possible.
-Use your search engine optimization wisely here especially if you’re a small business owner.
+Pictures are social proof gold.
+If you can get pictures, it adds to the ‘believability’ of truthful yet unexpected claims.
+Include pictures, links, or social media to connect comments to real, verifiable people or statistics whenever possible.
+Use your search engine optimization wisely here, especially if you’re a small business owner.

-- Out Of Touch: You’re marketing to the average John, but your social proof is filled with high profiles.
-Dig for the gems that really represent your audience.
+Your social proof should match your audience.
+You may be marketing to the average John or Jane, but your social proof is filled with high profiles.
+Dig for the gems that represent your audience.

 Your business is still just a tiny island in a vast ocean online.
-Putting your brand on the map takes more than SEO and well written articles.
+Putting your brand on the map takes more than SEO and well-written articles.
 The missing element is something that will influence your audience.
-These visitors want a form of social proof that your brand is what it claims to be before they buy.
+These visitors want proof that your brand is what it claims to be before they buy.

-Customers, members, subscribers, and anyone else that has had an experience with your product, brand or service are all users of your brand.
+Customers, members, subscribers, and anyone else who has had an experience with your product, brand, or service are all users of your brand.
 User social proof is one of the most commonly referenced types of social influence in marketing.
 Yelp, for instance, relies on user reviews of other companies.
-Testimonials, such as those on infomercials, and case studies conducted to analyze your customer base are other methods of social proof involving users.
+Testimonials, such as those on infomercials and case studies conducted to analyze your customer base, are other social proof methods involving users.

 Outside the box, social media comments made by your customers can also be considered user influences.
 These may be seen as reviews or testimonials, but they often lack the intentional evaluation typical of other methods.
 Customer comments can be one of the most genuine forms of proof, making it extremely powerful.